Academic Program Guide

 Digital Image 2 (F466X) Prerequisite: Digital Image 1 Grade: 9-12

-This class will further students' digital imaging skills through assignments intended to familiarize students with the history of photography.
+This course will further students' digital imaging skills through assignments intended to familiarize students with the history of photography.
 Students recreate the look of historic photographic processes using modern digital tools to express contemporary images.
 Image layering and collaging is explored.
-This class may be taken concurrently with Photo Studio and repeated for credit.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Theatre

-This course is a two class combination of Theatre & Choir.
-The purpose of this class is to provide an opportunity for middle school students to produce a musical production over the course of a semester.
+This second semester course is a two-course combination of Theatre & Choir.
+The purpose of this course is to provide an opportunity for middle school students to produce a musical production over the course of a semester.
 This course is a rigorous, highly participatory class - all students will work to prepare and present a production.
-You must sign up for both Theatre/Drama and Choir to take this combination class.
+You must sign up for both Theatre/Drama and Choir to take this combination course.

-This class is offered in alternating years (see forecasting card for offering).
-A studio class, students study a play and develop designs for costumes, sets, lights. sounds, properties and makeup.
-This class is a requirement for the Technical Theatre pathway endorsement.
-A materials fee may be applied to this class.
+A studio course, students study a play and develop designs for costumes, sets, lights, sounds, properties and makeup.
+This course is foundational for Technical Theatre students.
+A materials fee may be applied to this course.

 Theatre Management (F510X) Prerequisite: Theatre 2, Tech Theatre 1 Grade: 10-12

-This class is for the serious-minded theatre pathway students and is a continuation of Theatre 2.
-This class is designed to prepare students for college theatre and/ professional life.
+This course is offered in alternating years (see forecasting card for offering).
+It is for the serious-minded theatre pathway student and is a continuation of Theatre 2.
+This course is designed to prepare students for college theatre and/ professional life.
 Students explore the business of working in the theatre.
-This class will focus on auditioning, directing, producing, and making connections to the Portland theatre community.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course will focus on auditioning, directing, producing, and making connections to the Portland theatre community.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

-This class is designed for students to learn elements of technical theatre (set construction, lighting & sound design and application).
-This class is responsible for preparing the theatre for performances.
+This course is designed for students to learn elements of technical theatre (set construction, lighting & sound design and application).
+This course is responsible for preparing the theatre for performances.
 Students are expected to work independently on short and long-term projects.
+This course requires a high level of personal responsibility.
 This course may be repeated for credit.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

-This class is for experienced theatre tech students.
+This course is for experienced theatre tech students.
 Students are expected to present a portfolio in Lighting, Scenic, Sound, Costume or Makeup Design, a short Film, Stage Management, or Theatre Marketing.
-Students questioning whether they will be able to present a portfolio in one of these areas by the first semester - should enroll in Tech Theatre 1.
-A materials fee may be applied to this class.
+Students questioning whether they are capable of presenting a portfolio in one of these areas by the end of first semester - should enroll in Tech Theatre 1.
+A materials fee may be applied to this course.

 Theatre 1 (F521X) Prerequisite: None Grade: 7-12

-This class acts as a gateway to the Theatre Pathway Endorsement and the other Theatre classes.
-In this class students focus on the development of creative expression.
-Students develop introductory skills in storytelling, acting, voice, movement, character development, design and scene study.
+This course focuses on the development of creative expression.
+Students develop introductory skills in performance, play production, and theatrical design.
 Public performances are required.
-A materials fee may be applied in this class.
+A materials fee may be applied in this course.

 Theatre 2 (F522X) Prerequisite: Theatre 1 Grade: 8-12

-This class is designed for students to study the physical aspects of acting - gesture and body language.
-Students focus on aspects of using the voice to prepare them to vocally project in any space.
-Students are required to read plays on a weekly basis to increase knowledge of dramatic literature.
+This course is designed for students to study the physical aspects of acting - movement, gesture and body language, and voice through the practice of " Viewpoints".
+We apply the skills we are working on to the development of original, devised theatre pieces.
 Performances are required.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

-In this class students develop skills and study methods of interpreting, evaluating performance styles, individual acting process, theatre professionalism, acting history and the purpose of theatre.
-Students are responsible for individual and group presentations, historical reports, a reflective journal, participation in theatre exercises, scene memorization, and a final collaborative presentation and performance.
+In this course students develop skills and study methods of acting technique, conduct script analyses from an acting perspective, develop an increased capacity for specificity in acting choices, and apply objective, obstacle, tactic, and given circumstances to scene work.
+Students are responsible for participation in theatre exercises, scene memorization, conducting analyses of scenes and monologues, and a final collaborative presentation and performance.
 Public performances are required.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

 Acting 2 (F532X) Prerequisite: Acting 1 Grade: 10-12

-This class is a continued practice of developing scenes and monologues started in Acting 1.
+This course is a continued practice of developing scenes and monologues started in Acting 1.
 Participation in Regional Acting Competition or similar professional audition experience is required.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

-This second semester class is focused on the creation of student directed, designed, acted and teched one acts.
-This is a student- run class taking a finished products to a variety of venuee - State Thespian Festival, One-Act Competition, or performance at ACMA.
-All participants should have an idea of how they can contribute daily to the production.
-This class works with Playwright for material.
+This second semester course is focused on the creation of student directed, designed, acted and teched one acts.
+This is a student-run course taking finished products to a variety of venues - State Thespian Festival, One-Act Competition, or performances at ACMA.
+All participants should know how they can contribute daily to the production.
+This course works with Playwright for material.

 Writing